Jyotirmoy Paul

 • Obtained second highest marks in Postgraduate batch (82.25%) at Department of Geological sciences, Jadavpur University, 2013- 2015 academic year

-• Obtained Third highest marks in Undergraduate Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013
+• Obtained third highest marks in Undergraduate Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013

 • Gold medalist for securing highest marks in undergraduate 1 st and 2 nd year (2010 - 2012), Jadavpur University